elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 'hello'
 ```

+The key takeaway is that `"hello"` is not the same as `'hello'`.
+Generally speaking, **double-quotes must always be used to represent strings in Elixir**.
+In any case, let's learn how charlists work.

-You can see that instead of containing bytes, a charlist contains integer code points.
+Instead of containing bytes, a charlist contains integer code points.
 However, the list is only printed in single-quotes if all code points are within the ASCII range:

 ```elixir
 iex> 'hełło'